 “My work is very concerned with the issues around how architecture can help create a more progressive or positive urban experience for people,” the 55-year-old East Coast native says.
-“My goal is to continue to push the boundaries of what architecture is involved in, to have a part in the conversation of how our cities, how our communities evolve, and to continue to develop images, representations, visions, and finally physical artefact's that represent what that world can be like.”
+“My goal is to continue to push the boundaries of what architecture is involved in, to have a seat at the conversation of how our cities, how our communities evolve, and to continue to develop images, representations, visions, and finally physical artefacts that represent what that world can be like.”

-The challenge was to prove that infrastructure can take on multiple functions.
+The challenge was to prove that infrastructure can take on multiple responsibilities.
 “Whenever you’re building something this large, it has to do more for the city than just take a car from one side of the river to the other.
-To do more to create a stronger sense of connection within the city; to change the way we think about mobility; to knit together communities and different neighborhoods.”
+To do more to create a stronger sense of connection within the city, to change the way we think about mobility, to knit together communities and different neighbourhoods.”

 Making new and unexpected connections has fascinated Maltzan, who was born and raised on Long Island, since he first set eyes on Los Angeles in the mid-1980s.
 The megacity of ten million people that he now calls home feels “more real than any other place I’ve ever been.
 This city is filled with so many different cultures, so many different forums, so many different economies, politics, so many different social components.
 All of them wrapped together make for a city that is constantly evolving, changing, challenging.”

 Maltzan has honed his signature answer to those varied impulses and challenges.
 His very first commission continues to be his most influential, he admits.
-In 1992, Los Angeles had just erupted into violent riots following the beating of Rodney King, an African-American man, by police.
+In 1992 LA had just erupted into violent riots following the beating of Rodney King, an African-American man, by police.
 The rash of arson and looting jolted Maltzan into action.
 “The city had pulled itself apart in as violent a way as I could have ever imagined,” he says.

 Michael Maltzan and his vision for the new Sixth Street viaduct.